Azienda Agricola La BriccolinaSerralunga d’Alba | Piedmont

 But his lessons didn’t stop there.
 For years, he assisted Fontanafredda’s Danilo Drocco, who himself was trained by Beppe Colla, the legend who woke Barolo up to the possibilities of single-vineyard wines.

-In 2012, Tiziano, assisted by his son Daniel and wife Simona, decided it was time for his family to transform Nebbiolo into Barolo themselves—at a mere 3,000 bottles per year.
+In 2012, Tiziano, assisted by his son Daniele and wife Simona, decided it was time for his family to transform Nebbiolo into Barolo themselves—at a mere 3,000 bottles per year.

 Their handcrafted Barolo—a strict, older-vine selection of the best fruit from Briccolina, aged traditionally in botti—reflects Serralunga’s proud dark fruit and suave tannins like a mirror.
 Indeed, Tiziano has told us that he seeks to “bring to the glass the essence of the land,” through the voice of his old-vine Nebbiolo.